sohoffice/angular-universalize-email/README.md

                                   url

-angular-universalize-email, a small utility that allows an angular project to easily generate email templates using angular universal.
+angular-universalize-email, a small utility that allows an angular project to generate email templates using angular universal.

 Positional arguments:
   url                   The url path to generate current email.